 Full-time Status, Program and Degree Changes

 Failure to comply with the immigration requirements for full-time status, course withdrawals, program changes, degree level changes, or Leave of Absence violates the non-immigrant student’s status and renders a student ineligible for any benefit of that status.
-According to USCIS, lack of compliance may also result in deportation.
+According to DHS, lack of compliance may also result in deportation.

 Policies on Grading and Grades